Popular words in English. A list of basic English words for live communication. Greetings and farewells

 Hand in hand with one another.

-With the help of this rhyme, you can work out the construction of the question:
+Using this rhyme, you can work out the construction of the question:

 How to learn English words for business